Homesteading Family Logo

 What Is Companion Planting

 Companion planting is a great way to incorporate permaculture design.
-We use this method when designing a cottage garden to bring together cohesiveness between plants, flowers and herbs as nature intended.
+We use this method when designing a cottage garden or designing a food forest to bring together cohesiveness between plants, flowers and herbs as nature intended.

 We have adopted the basic principles and design of permaculture as our agricultural system and learned how to organize our property’s permaculture zones to incorporate the management of humans, plants, surrounding habitat and animals.